 On October 1, 2018, the Company, through two of its wholly-owned subsidiaries, WES and Luna Fruit, Inc., a Delaware corporation and wholly-owned subsidiary of WES ("Merger Sub"), entered into an agreement to acquire all of the outstanding shares of capital stock of Lime Energy Co. ("Lime Energy"), pursuant to an agreement and plan of merger dated October 1, 2018 (the "Merger Agreement"), by and among WES, Merger Sub, Lime Energy, and Luna Stockholder Representative, LLC, as representative of the participating securityholders of Lime Energy.
 The Company believes the addition of Lime Energy's capabilities will significantly expand and diversify its client base within the energy efficiency services market and geographic presence across the United States.
+Lime Energy's financial information is included within the Energy segment.
 The Company expects to finalize the purchase price allocation with respect to this transaction during the fourth quarter of 2019.

 On November 9, 2018, the Company completed the acquisition and, pursuant to the Merger Agreement, Merger Sub was merged with and into Lime Energy, with Lime Energy surviving as a wholly-owned indirect subsidiary of the Company.
-The aggregate purchase price paid in the acquisition was \$120.0 million, exclusive of closing holdbacks and adjustments.
+The aggregate purchase price paid in the acquisition was \$122.4 million, inclusive of closing holdbacks and adjustments.
 A portion of the purchase price was deposited into escrow accounts to secure certain potential post-closing obligations of the participating securityholders.
-The Company paid the purchase price for the acquisition using a combination of cash on hand (including \$50.0 million of the \$56.4 million in net proceeds received from the Company's equity offering in October 2018) and proceeds from the Company's borrowings under its Term Loan Facility (see Note 7 "-Debt Obligations" below).
+The Company paid the purchase price for the acquisition using a combination of cash on hand (including \$50.0 million of the \$56.4 million in net proceeds received from the Company's equity offering in October 2018) and proceeds from the Company's borrowings under a term loan under its 2018 Credit Facilities (see Note 7 "-Debt Obligations" below).

 The acquisition was accounted for as a business combination in accordance with ASC 805.
 Under ASC 805, the Company recorded the acquired assets and assumed liabilities at their estimated fair value with the excess allocated to goodwill.
-Goodwill represents the value the Company expects to achieve through the operational synergies and the expansion into new markets.
+Goodwill represents the value the Company expects to achieve through the operational synergies, the expansion into new markets and the acquired company's assembled work force.
 The Company estimates that the entire \$57.5 million of goodwill resulting from the acquisition will not be tax deductible.
 Consideration for the acquisition includes the following: